matehackers/we_broke/README.md

 >>> import balance
 balance.fetch()
 # Click on the provided URL, authorize your credentials,
-copy the code and paste it on the command line
+# copy the code and paste it on the command line
 ```

+then you can simply run the server

 ```$ python server.py```